RosarioB/vimeo_video_player/README.md

 # vimeo_video_player

+Keep it private or gitignore the .env file before making the repository public.

-#Install dependencies
+## Install dependencies

 `npm install`

-#Run the server
+## Run the server

 `npm start`